UPPMAX/LLM-workshop/docs/day2/data_pipelines.md

             1:B, 2:B, 3:B

-        1. What is the primary goal of pre-training described in the document?
+        1. What is the primary goal of pre-training?

             A. Train small task-specific classifiers
             B. Assemble large, diverse, governed corpora and feed tokens efficiently so the model learns general-purpose representations